NREL-Sienna/PowerFlows.jl/README.md

 # PowerFlows.jl

+This package is under development at the moment.
+The current version is a port of the existing Power Flow solve in `PowerSystems.jl`.

+The objective of this package is to provide an interface to multiple solution methods for the Power Flow problem along with utilities common in commercial software like Siemens PSS/e and GE PSLF.

 ## Development

 Contributions to the development and enahancement of PowerFlows is welcome.
 Please see [CONTRIBUTING.md](https://github.com/NREL-SIIP/PowerFlows.jl/blob/master/CONTRIBUTING.md) for code contribution guidelines.